AbuTalha3/Todo-list/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing us to learn programing.
+I want to thank Microverse for providing us opportunity to learn programming.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>